-Professional players play with the racquets having string tension over 30lbs.
-For better performance, they increase the risk of their strings to break more often.
-For recreational players, the string tension should not exceed their recommended tension.
+Professional players’ racquets have a string tension over 30lbs, which provides for better performance, however the strings do break more often.
+For recreational players, the string tension should not exceed their recommended tension for their racket.

 Some Points You Should Keep in Mind While Choosing the String for Your Racquet:

-- Like an elastic, all strings stretch from the starting when they get strung on the racquet.
-They began to lose their tension with time.
+- Like an elastic, all strings stretch from the starting when they get strung on the racquet and lose their tension with time.

-- On the string bed, there is an area called sweet spot from where every player gets power for their shot.
+- On the string bed, there is an area called the sweet spot from where every player gets power from their shot.

 - Beginners are recommended to use racquets with lower string tension as they lack in playing techniques and can miss-hit from the wrong area of the string bed.

 - Higher tension strings give more power and control if the shuttlecock is hit on the sweet spot of the string bed consistently.

 - High tension strings are hard and stretch less, so they are more prone to break if miss-hit occurs.

 - Players with good game play techniques are recommended to use high tension string racquets to play as they want the shuttle to travel and in a controlled way.